-In 1978, the world’s first “test tube baby” was born through the process now called in vitro fertilization.
 IVF is the most complicated and expensive form of infertility therapy.
-The procedure is often used when other simpler treatments have failed, in cases where there is severe tubal damage or male infertility.
+The procedure is often used when simpler treatments have failed.
+In cases where there is severe tubal damage or male infertility, IVF will be the only therapy option.

-In preparation for IVF, a woman follows a specific drug protocol.
-Typically she is put on birth control for 30 days to suppress her hormones.
-After approximately 10 days, she then receives daily injections for 10-20 days.
-During this period of time, she makes 4-6 office visits for ultrasound examination and blood testing.
-When testing indicates that the eggs are optimally developed, the eggs are removed from the woman's ovaries and placed in a culture dish with the man's sperm for fertilization.
-The eggs are examined the next day to see if they have become fertilized by the sperm and are properly dividing.
-These fertilized eggs (embryos) are then placed in the woman's uterus through a soft plastic catheter.
-The embryos may be transferred at two different times of development; on day 3, in which the embryo has 8 cells or day 5 when the embryo has 120 cells.
-Based on the patient’s age and medical history, the physician and embryologist will consult with the patient to determine the number of fertilized eggs to be transferred to the woman’s uterus.
-In vitro fertilization has the highest success rate per cycle of treatment of any fertility procedure.
+In preparation for IVF, a woman follows a specific drug protocol to stimulate the ovaries to produce multiple eggs.
+During this period of time, ultrasound examination and blood testing indicate the effectiveness of the ovarian stimulation.
+When testing indicates that the eggs are optimally developed, the eggs are removed from the woman's ovaries and placed in a culture dish with the man's sperm for fertilization to occur.
+The eggs are examined the next day to see if they have become fertilized and are properly dividing.
+These embryos remain culture for 3-6 days before they transferred to the woman's uterus using a soft plastic catheter.
+Based on the patient’s age and medical history, the physician and embryologist will consult with the patient to determine the number of embryos to be transferred.
+In Vitro Fertilization has the highest success rate per cycle of treatment of any fertility procedure.

-Treatment with In Vitro Fertilization is effective.
+Treatment with IVF is effective.
 However, there is always the chance that it may take more than one cycle to achieve pregnancy.

-It is a goal of the Center to provide a level of service to any woman who wants to get pregnant.
-Fertility treatments can be expensive, with IVF utilizing injections as described above, ranking at the top at $12,000 per cycle.
+Simple Fertility treatments can range from $100 to $5000.00 depending on the procedure needed.
+IVF can range from $12,000 to $15,000 per cycle.
 With fertility treatments becoming more common and as the options and techniques are improved, insurance coverage has improved in some cases.
 Each patient should check with her insurance carrier to determine which costs are covered.